-Description The subjects comprise an end terraced two storey ex Local Authority owned dwelling house.
-Accommodation Ground Floor: Entrance hallway, living room and kitchen/dining room.
-First Floor: Landing, two bedrooms and bathroom.
-Gross internal floor area (m2) 63.
-Neighbourhood and location The subjects are located in a residential area of similar type and quality dwellings a number of which are owner occupied.
-The property affords ready access to local facilities within the town of Thurso.
-Age Built circa 1965.
-Weather Dry and bright with light snow cover.
+Description The subjects comprise a detached bungalow with attached garage.
+Accommodation Entrance vestibule, inner hallway, lounge with extended dining area, kitchen, utility room, 2 bedrooms and bathroom.
+Gross internal floor area (m2) 103.
+Neighbourhood and location The subjects are situated towards the town centre of Thurso and afford ready access to local facilities within the town centre.
+The property is set in a largely residential area.
+Age Built circa 1950s.
+Weather Dry and bright.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-1 No. rendered chimney stack is provided.
+1 No. masonry and rendered chimney stack is provided.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
 The main roof is timber framed, sarked and finished with concrete interlocking tiles.
+Later additions have areas of flat rubberoid roof sheeting over.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Predominantly of PVC manufacture.
+The rainwater fittings are of PVC manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Main walls to the property appear of cavity block construction with rendered finishes externally.
-We understand the property has been cavity wall insulated in the past.
+The main walls to the property we assume to be of cavity block and masonry construction.
+Later extensions appear to be of similar construction with the front bay window area having Fyfe stone type finish externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
 Windows and doors to the property are of double glazed UPVC design.
 External decorations Visually inspected.
-None.
+External joinery is largely of UPVC finishes.
+External decorations have various masonry paint finishes.
 Conservatories/porches Visually inspected.
 None.